borgarff/Minecraft-server-configurations/Ubuntu server setup/Minecarft_Server_Setup.md

 * You can run minecraft server from root with this command `runuser -u minecraft -- java -Xmx1024M -Xms1024M -jar server.jar nogui`
 * Remember to update the eula.
 Set it to `eula=true`
 * Make sure that all other files in the minecraft directory is in the right group and is owned by the minecraft user `chown minecraft:minecraft *`
-* Create the systemd.service file
+* Create the systemd.service file `vim /lib/systemd/system/minecraft-server.service`
-* ExecStart=/usr/bin/java -Xms3072M -Xmx3072M -jar server.jar nogui
+* Enable the service `systemctl enable minecraft-server.service`
+* Start the minecraft server service `systemctl start minecraft-server.service`

 ### Link to referance guide
 `https://minecraft.fandom.com/wiki/Tutorials/Ubuntu_startup_script`